PranavPatel292/FrontEndMentor_Kanban/README.md

   ```

 - This should start the server on `port 3000` and for the client it should start on `port 5173`.

+- Open http://localhost:5173/ with your browser to see the result.